[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 System: You are a helpful assistant...

-2. Append-only Context: Only append, do not modify
+2. Append-only context: Only append, never modify

 1